-Jeffrey D. Klug is a Partner at Klug Law Firm who practices primarily in the areas of banking, business and corporate, commercial litigation, construction, real estate, estate planning, litigation and bankruptcy.
+Jeffrey D. Klug is a Partner at Klug Law Firm who practices primarily in the areas of banking, business and corporate, commercial litigation, real estate, estate planning and probate, litigation, and family.
 He focuses his practice on the needs of business and individuals and has represented clients in litigation, mediation and transactional matters.

 Mr. Klug represents banks, businesses, partnerships, and individuals, and has successfully tried cases in excess of $1,000,000 in both State and Federal Court.
 He also has represented clients in front of the Michigan Court of Appeals.
 Mr. Klug has an expertise in representing clients with secured interests and making sure his clients’ secured interests are protected with pre-trial motions to either obtain possession of the collateral, or obtain restraining orders regarding the collateral.
 He also has the experience and knowledge to seek claims for his clients which are non-dischargeable in bankruptcy.
 Mr. Klug has received numerous Judgments on behalf of his clients in the amount of three times the damages sought as the result of successfully bringing claims of conversion of clients’ secured assets.
 Mr. Klug strives to make sure that his clients interests are protected and does everything he can pursuant to the laws of the State of Michigan so his clients can fully recover all of their damages.